 So, what happens when a woman is diagnosed with breast cancer and has surgery to remove that cancer?
 Sometimes she feels like she isn’t normal anymore.
 I know this because I’ve had many women in a fitting appointment look in the mirror, after putting on a pocketed bra and prostheses for the first time post-op, and say “Oh my gosh, I look normal again!”
 The other thing I’ve noticed is how concerned some women are over their partner’s opinion of how they look.
 The need for affirmation from the person we are closest to is real.
 I’ve witnessed some raw emotions in these situations.
 If there are any men reading this, I think what your partner wants most is your attention on her and what she is going through now.
 She doesn’t necessarily want you to say she looks perfect just the way she is (she probably won’t believe you) but she does want to know that you are focused on trying to help her make choices that help her feel good about her appearance and make you happy too!

 I love working with women and helping them make choices with bras and prostheses that give them confidence.
 It’s great that many of the products being developed are more comfortable and beautiful than in the past.
 See this link to see the types of products available: Mastectomy Products.
-I’m thankful too that strides continue to be make towards these goals.
-But what I really want the post-mastectomy woman to hear from this is that “more women look like you (or similar) than you can image.”
+I’m thankful too that strides continue to be made towards these goals.
+But what I really want the post-mastectomy woman to hear from this is that “more women look like you (or similar) than you can imagine.”
 I hope this helps you!